chuxinh/our-data-manual/README.md

 > **Disclaimer**
 >
->*The work in this notebook is provided for personal use only, and should not be distributed for non-commerccial purposes.*
+>*The work in this Github repository is provided for personal use only, and should not be distributed for commercial purposes.*